Hornbill-Docs/esp-fundamentals/esp-fundamentals/core-capabilities/human-tasks.md

 Task assignment is flexible, a task can be assigned to:

 - __An Individual User__: Any full user (see [User Account Types](/esp-fundamentals/security/account-types#user-account-types) to read more about account types) can have tasks assigned to them.
-It should be noted that its possible for a user to be a member of more than one Assignment Team and/or Assignment Role.
+It should be noted that it's possible for a user to be a member of more than one Assignment Team and/or Assignment Role.
 Therefore when assigning a task to an individual user, it may be required that you assign the task to the user, _in the context of_ a specific team or role.
 Why you might need to do this is discussed in further details below [Assignment Context](/esp-fundamentals/core-capabilities/human-tasks#task-assignment-context)

-- __A Team__: When a Team is defined with the _Alow Task Assignment_ option set, you have created an "Assignment Team" making it is possible for a task to be assigned to this team.
+- __A Team__: When a team is defined with the _Alow Task Assignment_ option set, you have created an "Assignment Team" making it is possible for a task to be assigned to this team.
 Each team will have zero, one or more associated users.
 When associating a user to a team, there are a number of task related controls that can be applied to each user within the context of that team.
 See (Team User Association & Task Controls)[#Task Assignment & Team/Role Associations].

 - __A Role__: It is possible to create custom roles, which can be used (if appropriately configured) for the purpose of task assignment.